Ameba-AIoT/ameba-arduino-doc/source/ameba_d/bw16-typeb/Example_Guides/E-Paper/E-Paper - Display Images.rst

 Secondly, use `Image2LCD <http://www.waveshare.net/w/upload/3/36/Image2Lcd.7z>`__ tool to convert the resized JPEG image into hexadecimal codes.
 You can visit this `YouTube <https://www.youtube.com/watch?v=kAmnU5Y96MA&t=363s>`__ link to learn more about how to use the Image2LCD tool.

-Next, download the Eink zip library, AmebaEink.zip, at https://github.com/Ameba-AIoT/ameba-arduino-d/tree/master/Arduino_zip_libraries.
-Then install the AmebaEink.zip by navigating to "Sketch" -> "Include Library" -> "Add .ZIP Library…".
+Download the Eink zip library, `AmebaEink.zip <https://github.com/Ameba-AIoT/ameba-arduino-d/tree/master/Arduino_zip_libraries>`__ Then install the AmebaEink.zip by navigating to :guilabel:`Sketch -> Include Library -> Add .ZIP Library…`

 Eink examples are categorised based on the size and modules of the e-Paper display.

 |image22|

 Open one of the "EinkDisplayImages" examples.
-For example, "File" → "Examples" → "AmebaEink" → "EPD_2in9v2" → "EinkDisplayImages":
+For example, :guilabel:`File -> Examples -> AmebaEink -> EPD_2in9v2 -> EinkDisplayImages`

 |image23|